Cathedral of St Andrew Apostle

 Visit Amalfi's Iconic Cathedral of St Andrew - A Stunning Experience

-- The Cloister of Paradise (Chiostro del Paradiso), a serene space with whitewashed arches and columns, adds to the cathedral's charm.
+- The Cloister of Paradise (Chiostro del Paradiso): A serene space adjacent to the cathedral, featuring whitewashed arches and columns, originally serving as a burial site for Amalfi’s nobility.

 Location & Nearby Attractions